The weak tracial Rokhlin property for finite group actions on simple C*-algebras: The weak tracial Rokhlin property

-\begin{proof} The backward implication is obvious.
+\begin{proof} We prove only the case of the weak tracial Rokhlin property since the proof for the tracial Rokhlin property is similar.
+The backward implication is obvious.
 For the forward implication, let $\alpha$ have the weak tracial Rokhlin property and let $\varepsilon, F, x,y,z$ be as in the statement.
 We may assume that $F$ is contained in the closed unit ball of $A$.
 Let $n=\card(G)$.
 Choose $\delta$ such that $0<\delta<1$ and